shalomb/inji/README.md

 Render static jinja2 template files, optionally specifying parameters contained in vars files.

-Useful in CI/CD scenarios to keep configuration [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) across environments.
+Useful in CI/CD scenarios where [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)
+configuration is necessary and the reduction of copy-paste duplication can be done through templating/parameterization.

 ### Installation